Welcome 2012! Smoked Salmon Crisps with Lemon Wasabi Cream Cheese and My Top 5 Recipes of 2011

 Click here to enter your link and view this Linky Tools list…

-Smoked Salmon Crisps with Lemon Wasabi Cream Cheese
+Smoked Salmon (LOX) Crisps with Lemon Wasabi Cream Cheese

-Recipe for Tuiles and Salmon from Thomas Keller’s French Laundry Cookbook.
-Lemon Wasabi Cream Cheese Topping by Yours Truly.
+Recipe for tuiles and salmon adapted from Thomas Keller's French Laundry Cookbook

 Tuiles